 While working in the mine the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.

-His parents received a postcard from him in January 1945.
+His parents received a postcard from him in January 1945 but that is all that is known.

-After he was discharged, he married Ella Lacefield who had a son.
-Together they had another son and a daughter.
-He died on June 17 1967, in Louisville, and was buried at St. Stephen’s Cemetery.
+After he was discharged, he married and became the father of a son.
+It appears the marriage ended in divorce.
+He married Ella Lacefield, in 1962, who had a son.
+He also had a daughter.
+He died on June 17, 1967, in Louisville, and was buried at St. Stephen’s Cemetery.